VACANCY ANN#: STOI-22-102

 - Valid Washington State driver’s License or ability to obtain one; must be tribally insurable.

-- Washington State Department of Agriculture (WSDA) Pesticide Private Applicators License required within 90 days of hire.
+- Must have or be able to obtain a Washington State Department of Agriculture (WSDA) Pesticide Private Applicators License as a Public Operator within 4 months of hire.

 P.O.
 Box 206 Wellpinit, WA 99040